 TPC may only be carried out with cars built to the specification of the period and only tyres manufactured specifically for this purpose may be used.
+For 2016 only, and for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their 2017 tyres, development tyres may be used during such testing.

-In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC at least 72 hours before it is due to commence, the following information should be provided :
+In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC at least 72 hours before it is due to commence, the following information should be provided: